At the end of June, 2017 the current Kent State University subscription to RefWorks will expire, and the subscription will not be renewed.

 About this guide.
-This guide provides a basic introduction, information and sets of steps for using RefWorks at Kent State.
-Note: in this guide the links should open in new tabs or windows in your browswer.
+This guide provides a basic introduction, information and a sets of steps for using RefWorks at Kent State.

 About RefWorks.
 With RefWorks you can create a personal research management system, and have access to it from anywhere on the Internet.
 You can store information (references) about books and articles, web resources, etc. Also, you can automate the process of creating bibliographies or citations and references in papers (in Microsoft Word, etc.).

 Getting Started at KSU.
 Just below you see information on starting.
-The tabs above connect to other basic steps for using RefWorks.
+The choices at the left of the screen connect to other basic steps for using RefWorks.
 After you register, you can click here to login to RefWorks (in a new browser "window" or new "tab").
 And then return to this guide for steps to use.

 Connecting off campus.
 See options below for KSU students, faculty, and staff.